-- $The free standing derivatives and GMWB 'not for life' embedded derivative liabilities are required to be fair valued.
+- the free standing derivatives and GMWB "not for life" embedded derivative liabilities are required to be fair valued.
 These fair value movements include the effects of changes to levels of equity markets, implied volatility and interest rates.
-The interest rate exposure is managed through the derivative programme explained above in note (c); and <math display="block">\frac{1}{2} \int{-\infty}^{\infty} \frac{1}{2} \int{-\infty}^{\infty} \frac{$ - The GMDB and GMWB for life' guarantees are valued under the US GAAP insurance measurement basis applied for IFRS in a way that substantially does not recognise the effect of equity market and interest rate changes.
+The interest rate exposure is managed through the derivative programme explained above in note (c); - the GMDB and GMWB "for life" guarantees are valued under the US GAAP insurance measurement basis applied for IFRS in way that substantially does not recognise the effect of equity market and interest rate changes.

-In addition to the items discussed above, for US insurance operations, included within the statement of Other Comprehensive Income is a decrease in net unrealised gains on debt securities classified as available-for-sale of £1,707 million (half year 2012: increase in net unrealised gains of £482 million), Temporary market value movements do not reflect defaults or impairments.
+In addition to the items discussed above, for US insurance operations, included within the statement of Other Comprehensive Income is a decrease in net unrealised gains on debt securities classified as available-for-sale of £1,707 million (half year 2012: increase in net unrealised gains of £482 million; full year 2012: an increase in net unrealised gains of £862 million).
+Temporary market value movements do not reflect defaults or impairments.
 Additional details on the movement in the value of the Jackson portfolio are included in note R.